MicrosoftDocs/sql-docs/docs/t-sql/statements/create-login-transact-sql.md

 Specifies that the login be mapped to a Windows login.

 #### FROM EXTERNAL PROVIDER </br>
 Specifies that the login is mapped to a Microsoft Entra principal.
-This option is available for Arc-enabled SQL Server 2022+.
-For more information, see [Microsoft Entra authentication for SQL Server](/sql/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-overview?view=sql-server-ver16)
+This option is available for Arc-enabled SQL Server 2022 and later.
+For more information, see [Microsoft Entra authentication for SQL Server](/sql/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-overview?view=sql-server-ver16&preserve-view=true)

 #### CERTIFICATE *certname*
 Specifies the name of a certificate to be associated with this login.
 This certificate must already occur in the master database.